Welcome back to the third hour of the big program today.

 How are you going to get around that?

-Her other big idea is uh to increase the minimum wage.
+Her other big idea is to increase the minimum wage.

-Ladies and gentlemen, boys and girls, this is a um admirable uh idea.
+Ladies and gentlemen, boys and girls, this is an admirable idea.

-Let us reach out, let us be charitable, let us help these people that are less fortunate.
+Let us help these people that are less fortunate.

-And what's happened with that idea is been transformed into this thing called the minimum wage, with a Good sounding idea, admirable idea.
+And what's happened with that idea has been transformed into this thing called the minimum wage with a good sounding idea, admirable idea.

 The sentiments behind it are wonderful, but they don't work when you apply them to economics.